 The School of Management continues to produce high quality intellectual contributions that are consistent with the mission, expected outcomes, and strategic initiatives of USF.
-These high quality intellectual contributions that are consistent theory, practice, teaching, and the institutions support of the surrounding community.
+These high quality intellectual contributions influence management theory, practice, teaching, and the institutions support of the surrounding community.
 Faculty have full academic freedom to pursue any research topics they choose.
-Faculty are encouraged, expected, and supported to focus efforts on peer-reviewed journal articles Provide a qualitative description of how the portfolio of intellectual contributions is aligned with the mission, expected outcomes, and strategy of the school.
+Faculty are encouraged, expected, and supported to focus efforts on peer-reviewed journal articles this duality of the above five-year portfolio of intellectual contributions.
+Schools are encouraged to include qualitative descriptions and quantitative metrics and to summarize information in tabular format whenever possible.